 What happens when we lead uninspired lives?
 Many people tend to gravitate towards these crazed obsessions of escapism and masturbation.
-Our world today is so full of so many fantastic ways to indulge in our baser pleasures and instinctive desires for raw carnage and sex, and much of the time we just believe we are unwinding.
+Our world today is so full of so many fantastic ways to indulge in our baser pleasures and instinctive desires for raw carnage and sex.
+Yet, much of the time we just believe we are merely "unwinding."
 But when it is said that we are merely animals, the tragedy has made itself apparent.

 It’s so easy today to be impersonal and still feel a large degree of self-importance, just because you have so many likes on Facebook, or re-tweets and followers on Twitter, or whatever.
 People go on and on about things that really don’t matter at all.
-It’s one thing to have a hobby and another to have your life consumed by it.
-Unhealthy obsessions today are not at all uncommon and some are even socially acceptable.
+It’s one thing to have a hobby , but completely another to have your life consumed by it.
+Unhealthy obsessions today are not at all uncommon.
+Heck, some, like Netflix "binge-watching," are even socially acceptable.

 But really, you can’t be a saint.
 I know folks who try so hard, and they’re perfectly miserable in trying to do so.
-It’s not that devoting yourself to a noble cause is wrong by any means; it’s just you have to remember that we live in a world where the lowest common denominator is sinking day by day and until a major paradigm shift occurs in the culture, it’s only going to get worse.
+It’s not that devoting yourself to a noble cause is wrong by any means; it’s just you have to remember that we live in a world where the lowest common denominator is sinking day by day.
+Until a major paradigm shift occurs in the culture, it’s only going to get worse.

 The trouble is I’ve always had trouble with finding just what that cause is.
-But I think I know now what it is that has let me fall into the throes of my melancholy state of being these past several years, my lack of optimism.
+But I know now what many times let me fall into the throes of melancholy: my lack of optimism.
 It’s hard not to be pessimistic when I look around me.
 But even when I’m not feeling particularly optimistic, I try to help others to look on the bright side, to look forward to when things will actually get done and not just drag on forever.
-Right now, humanity is just dragging its collective feet hoping for a savior.
+Right now, humanity is just dragging its collective feet, hoping for a savior.